-A biopsy is required of any suspicious mass or lesion presenting to the clinic, most commonly obtained via core biopsy.
 A core biopsy provides full histology (as opposed to fine needle aspiration (FNA) which only provides cytology), allowing differentiation between invasive and in-situ carcinoma.

 The test can generate important information about tumour grading and staging, and has a higher sensitivity and specificity than FNA for detecting breast cancer.
-If a woman has recurrent cystic disease (and the lesion is clinically a cyst), this can be aspirated using FNA at this stage for cytology and to relieve symptoms.

 At each stage of the triple assessment, the suspicion for malignancy is graded to create an overall risk index, as discussed below.
 The key here is to establish whether this is likely a benign lesion or whether the patient should go onto have more definitive biopsy and further intervention.